 The sense of touch is not just for the hands.
 Your feet need touch too, and often being shoe covered, don’t always get enough!
 Put large flat stones for a pathway to have to step on or fill a shallow bin with stones or marbles to step in (obviously not for kids that put things in their mouths).
 A lamb’s wool is amazing in a child’s room for standing on, sitting on, and just feeling it.
 Many of them are highly processed or faux, but if you can get a real lambskin for your child, here is a good option.

 Obvious choices for the sense of sight include books and pictures.
 I notice that keeping books low and on a rotated display creates more interest.
-Angela shares a lot of great kids books on her site, Reading Inspiration, and check out her tips on reading for enjoyment with kids!
+Here are some good kids book options and tips on reading for enjoyment with kids.

 Mirrors are a must!
 Babies, toddlers, and kids love to look at themselves in mirrors and they really love to dance and do tricks while watching themselves.
 Older kids love to use wipe-away markers on the mirrors too!